Preparing Your Car For A Long Journey

 Check On The Windows And Windscreens

-Keep the windows and windscreen on your car clear and clean.
+Keep the windows and windscreen on your car clean and clean.
 Windscreens are susceptible to damages from stone chips.
 An area that is damaged that measures more than 10mm across, that is immediately in the vision of the driver in the front seat will fail the MOT tests as it is blocking your view.
 The crack should be repaired, or you may even need to replace your windscreen.